State says Supreme Court should deny Echols’ appeal in West Memphis Three case

 "Because Echols was not in custody, the circuit court concluded, it lacked jurisdiction to grant him habeas corpus relief in the form of additional DNA testing," Gasaway wrote in Tuesday's motion.

-“Alternatively, in the event this Court denies the motion to dismiss, the State respectfully requests that it be allowed a period of 21 days from the date of the entry of an order denying its motion in which to file its responsive brief,” wrote Gasaway.
+"Alternatively, in the event this court denies the motion to dismiss, the state respectfully requests that it be allowed a period of 21 days from the date of the entry of an order denying its motion in which to file its responsive brief," Gasaway wrote.